fabrizio-ottati/fabrizio-ottati.dev/content/about.md

 ### Conferences

-- PRIME, International Conference on PhD Research in Microelectronics and Electronics.
+- PRIME, International Conference on Ph.D.
+Research in Microelectronics and Electronics.

 # Credits

-The ONM logo has been designed by [Gregor Lenz](https://lenzgregor.com) for the [Open Neuromorphic](https://open-neuromorphic.github.io) organisation.
+The ONM logo has been designed by [Gregor Lenz](https://lenzgregor.com) for the [Open Neuromorphic](https://open-neuromorphic.org) organisation.